captechconsulting/Go-API-Postgres-Tech-Challenge/docs/1-Technical-Setup.md

 ## Create Go Module and Install Necessary Libraries

-To create your go project, open a terminal in the root project directory and run the following command, replacing `[name]` with your name.
+To create your Go project, open a terminal in the root project directory and run the following command, replacing `[name]` with your name.

 ```bash